 Responsibilities in Operations Management

 Operations management is a field of business that involves managing the operations of a business to ensure efficiency in the execution of projects.
 It means that the individual in charge of the department will be required to perform various strategic functions.
 Some of the functions include:

 1. Product Design

 Product design involves creating a product that will be sold to the end consumer.
-It involves generating new ideas or expanding on the current ideas in a process that will lead to the production of new products.
-The operations manager’s responsibility is to ensure that the products sold to the consumers meet their needs, as well as the market trends.
+It involves generating new ideas or expanding on current ideas in a process that will lead to the production of new products.
+The operations manager’s responsibility is to ensure that the products sold to consumers meet their needs, as well as match current market trends.